nirtamir2/talks/2025-06-26/src/slides.md

 NetworkError OR ValidationError - both are tracked.

 [click]
+validateUser is a function my teammate wrote - I don't need to took at the implementation to see what it throws.
 Each yield* might introduce a new error type.
 The compiler collects them all.